Acne is a word that most of us, if not all, are familiar with. We must've had this skin condition at one point.

 To achieve brighter skin, knowing what type of blemish you are faced with help immensely.
 Here are the different types of blemishes from acne:

-- Blackheads (open comedones) - pores are filled with debris but stays open; they appear as dark spots on the skin;
+- Blackheads (open comedones) - pores are filled with debris but stays open; the air oxidizes the sebum, causing it to turn black in color, appearing as dark spots on the skin;

 - Whiteheads (closed comedones) - pores are clogged but closes up; they appear as tiny bumps that appear white or flesh-colored;